-Repeating the above logic with transverse energy ($E{\rm T}$) rather than total energy, we see that the efficiency is significantly reduced, as illustrated in Fig. 2.9.
-Requiring nTowers > 1 hit for this case gives only $\sim 60\%$ efficiency.
+Repeating the above logic with transverse energy ($E{\rm T}$) rather than total energy, we see that the efficiency is significantly reduced, as illustrated in figure 2.9.
+Requiring nTowers >1 hit for this case gives only \sim 60% efficiency.
 This extremely low threshold and correspondingly poor efficiency severely restricts options for handling unexpectedly high backgrounds.